 France: the leading European market for dates

-France is the largest importer of dates in Europe, representing around 25% of the European market.
-French date imports increased over the last 5 years, reaching more than 50 thousand tonnes and a value of €102 million in 2020.
-Of this quantity, around 92% accounted for imports from developing countries, with Israel as the only significant supplier from the rest of the world (2.3 thousand tonnes), followed by the United States with around 110 tonnes.
-In 2020, France exported 18 thousand tonnes of dates, with Germany being the main market.
+France is the largest importer of dates in Europe, representing around 24% of the European market.
+French date imports have increased in the past five years, reaching a volume of more than 46,000 tonnes and a value of €95 million in 2021.
+Imports from developing countries accounted for around 92% of this volume, with Israel being the only significant supplier from the rest of the world (2,900 tonnes), followed by the United States (~24 tonnes).
+In 2021, France exported 12,000 tonnes of dates, with Germany being its main export market.

 Germany is a particularly attractive market for organic dates, as the country is the largest European market for organic food.
 Most organic dates sold in Germany are imported from Tunisia.
 The use of dates as an ingredient is also increasing in the organic segment.
-Some organic products containing dates in Germany include fruit bars (for example, Lubs, Hej, Alnatura and Lebepur), baby purees (for example, Swiss brand Holle), fruit snacks (for example, DM and bio zentrale) and breakfast porridge mixtures (for example, Stark, Hammermühle and Austrian Verival).
+Examples of organic products containing dates in Germany include fruit bars (for example, Lubs, Hej, Alnatura and Lebepur), baby purees (for example, the Swiss brand Holle), fruit snacks (for example, DM and bio zentrale) and breakfast porridge mixtures (for example, Stark, Hammermühle and Austrian Verival).

 The United Kingdom: opportunities for emerging suppliers

 In 2021, the United Kingdom imported 26,000 tonnes of dates, amounting to a value of €68 million.
 Most imported dates are consumed within the country.
 There percentage of re-exports is relatively small.
 Date consumption in the United Kingdom has been estimated to have reached 24,000 tonnes in 2021.
 During the same period, per capita consumption was reported at 0.36 kg/year.